Tuesday, April 29, 2025

-TRANSFORMATION RIPPLES DOWN FROM THE MORE COMMERCIAL NORTH
+CHANGE RIPPLES DOWN FROM THE MORE COMMERCIAL NORTH

+The trade route through the Sahara leads to Bornu, a kingdom that resembles those of the Middle Niger.
 Comparing the accounts of two explorers,* in 1825 and 1855, shows signs of coming storm.

 -- Narrative of Travels and Discoveries in Northern and Central Africa in 1821, 1822, 1823